 As mentioned in the introduction of this chapter, the term mechatronic and robotic are used interchangeable in literature.
 Mechatronic instruments in this section consist of mechanisms to play an instrument, supported by electro(-magentic) components such as motors, sensors or solenoids.
-Already in 1880 J. Carpentier created a melograph [96] to record a played composition on any keyboard instrument and a melotrop to playback the so recorded piece.
+Already in 1880 J. Carpentier created a melograph [26] to record a played composition on any keyboard instrument and a melotrop to playback the so recorded piece.
 In the melograph electrically driven paper sheets are moved at constant speed and a electromagnet assigned to a key pushes down the paper onto a waltz covered with black ink.
 The black ink places on the so produced paper were later cut out and used as input for the melotrop.

-5.3.1The Original Encore Automatic Banjo
+5.3.1 The Original Encore Automatic Banjo

-The Encore Automatic Banjo5 patented in 1892 is a system augmenting a human-playable banjo [98].
+The Encore Automatic Banjd patented in 1892 is a system augmenting a human-playable banjo [98].
 The original patent describes an electric driven star wheel to pick a string and solenoids with a fixed position to manipulate the pitch according to a perforated music roll.
 This exact system is not known today, but it seems that electronic problems resulting in fire hazard, and noisy solenoids interfering with the actual played tone, led to a pneumatic system in 1896.
 The development of this installation underwent company division and multiple redesigns in a relatively short amount of time leading to a first exhibition at the Paris Exposition in 1900.
 The installation was designed as an entertaining slot machine playing one out of five selectable songs after inserting a coin.

-3Aeolus was the God of wind in the greek mythology.
+&lt;sup>3Aeolus was the God of wind in the greek mythology.
 The Aeolian harp is known since the ancient Greek world and constructed in a way that wind causes vibration of strings and therefore produces a sound [92].
 The underlying physical principle is the Kármán vortex street.

-4The sea organ created by Nikola Bašić in Zadar is the most recent constructed sea organ.

-5See the mechanical music press website.
+&lt;sup>4The sea organ created by Nikola Bašić in Zadar is the most recent constructed sea organ.
+See the mechanical music press website.

-Experiments with mechanically-played Violins 5.3.2
+5.3.2 Experiments with mechanically-played Violins

 In 1920 C.V.
-Raman [99] built an apparatus to imitate a human violin player and to conduct physical experiments.
+Raman 99 built an apparatus to imitate a human violin player and to conduct physical experiments.
 It takes long practice to learn a good bowing technique and Raman argued that from a mechanical perspective it is simpler to move the violin instead of the bow.
 The bow is mounted on a lath with weights attached to regulate the bowing pressure.
 Bowing speed is controlled by an electric motor with according tachometer.
 Raman conducted several experiments varying the bow position, pressure and speed, while measuring the pitch.
-His four main findings show correlations of (1) bowing speed and bowing position, (2) bowing speed and bowing pressure on the intensity.
-A position near to the bridge results in higher intensity, but also more pressure or higher velocity is needed, (3) bowing pressure and pitch are correlating non linear and (4) muting the string leads to different correlations of pressure and pitch.
+His four main findings show correlations of (1) bowing speed and bowing position, (2) bowing speed and bowing pressure or higher velocity is needed, (3) bowing pressure and pitch are correlating non linear and (4) muting the string leads to different correlations of pressure and pitch.
 When constructing a bowed string instrument, those findings will be useful along with formulae Raman provided to calculate the minimum bowing pressure for a desired amplitude at a specific bowing speed.

-Further Instruments 5.3.3
+5.3.3 Further Instruments

-There are many other electronic instruments such as the first electronic piano introduced in 1898 [100] or the Banjorchestra, developed in 1914 and based on the Encore Automatic Banjo presented in the previous subsection 5.3.1.
+There are many other electronic instruments such as the first electronic piano introduced in 1898 100 or the Banjorchestra, developed in 1914 and based on the Encore Automatic Banjo presented in the previous subsection 5.3.1

-Robotic Music Instruments 5.4
+5.4 Robotic Music Instruments